Facebook

 • Easily adjust the tightness with the screw on the blade.

-• Spring was tested 100,000 times without any deformities.
+• Spring tested to last 100,000 times.

 Cons

-• Not suitable for thick branches.
+• Not suitable for branches thicker than 1/3 inches.

 Product Specs